White House Factions Fight Over Trump's Next Homeland Security Secretary

 "It's more of giving the boss bad advice," a White House official not authorized to discuss the matter told NPR.
 "This is the last thing we need."

-Trump announced two weeks ago that Acting Homeland Security Secretary Kevin McAleenan was leaving his post, the latest turnover at the top of the department responsible for protecting U.S. borders.
+Trump announced two weeks ago that acting Homeland Security Secretary Kevin McAleenan was leaving his post, the latest turnover at the top of the department responsible for protecting U.S. borders.

 At the time, Trump said he would announce McAleenan's replacement the following week.
 That set off a wave of jockeying as various factions inside the White House pushed for candidates who support their agendas.

-Cuccinelli is favored by hardliners in part because of his efforts to make it harder for immigrants to obtain legal permanent residency by denying green cards to those who use or are likely to use government benefits, including Medicaid and food stamps.
-Morgan has been on the front lines of recent efforts to curtail immigration on the border.
+Cuccinelli is favored by hard-liners in part because of his efforts to make it harder for immigrants to obtain legal permanent residency by denying green cards to those who use or are likely to use government benefits, including Medicaid and food stamps.
+Morgan has been on the front lines of recent efforts to curtail immigration at the border.

 Advocates for more immigration restrictions who work inside and outside the White House argue that picking someone like Wolf would continue a pattern of installing DHS leaders who do not support the president's tough immigration agenda.
 The news was first reported by Politico.

-Wolf served as chief of staff to then-DHS Secretary Kirstjen Nielsen who was ousted when Trump said he wanted to pursue "a tougher direction" on immigration.
+Wolf served as chief of staff to then-DHS Secretary Kirstjen Nielsen, who was ousted when Trump said he wanted to pursue "a tougher direction" on immigration.
 Wolf also worked as a lobbyist on H-1B employment visas, another program that Trump has opposed.

 Trump has made tough immigration policy a forefront of his presidency.
 He wants to build a wall on the southern border with Mexico.
 He imposed a ban on travel on people from several majority-Muslim countries.
 He has targeted "sanctuary cities" that protect immigrants who are in the country illegally.
 And he began prosecuting people who cross the border illegally under what's known as a "zero tolerance" policy.

 "This is going to be a vital part of his reelection effort," said Dan Stein, president of the Federation for American Immigration Reform, a group close to the administration that advocates for immigration restrictions.
-"To pick an appointee that is tone deaf to that priority is politically short-sighted and not savvy."
+"To pick an appointee that is tone-deaf to that priority is politically shortsighted and not savvy."

 Trump has often said he prefers to fill Cabinet positions with acting secretaries rather than sending his candidates through the Senate confirmation process, explaining it gives him greater flexibility.